 Carya illinoinensis

-When you get your tree it will be bare-root tree (no soil around the roots.)
-The tree has gone into dormancy for the winter at this point, so it can be dug up and transplanted with almost no stress to the tree.
-You just have to make sure the roots stay moist.
-You'll receive the tree in a pot with moist woodchips or in a bag with moist paper towels wrapped around the roots.
-It could stay like this for weeks (as long as the roots are kept moist and cool) but I strongly suggest planting in the ground soon after purchase.
+When you receive your tree, it will be bare root (no soil around the roots).
+The tree will be dormant for winter shipping, which allows it to be dug and transplanted with very little stress.
+The most important thing is keeping the roots moist.
+Your tree will arrive in a pot with moist woodchips or wrapped in moist paper towels inside a bag.
+It can remain this way for a short period if needed, but I strongly recommend planting it in the ground as soon as possible after purchase.

 Note: You will need two trees planted near(ish) one another to ensure pollination.
 If you don't have room for a 2nd tree, ask a neighbor!